Director, Evan Koblentz

 Corey resides in New Jersey with his wife and two children.
 Beside his work with vintage technology, he is a Senior Director of Product Management at CA Technologies and is co-inventor of various patents in the computer field.
 He is also an avid collector of Porsche vehicles and a fan of high school and college lacrosse.

-Jeffrey Brace – Vice-president and treasurer
+Jeffrey Brace – Vice-president

 Jeff Brace graduated from Drexel University with a bachelor’s degree in Computer Information Systems in 1996.
 He worked as a database programmer for five years and was a Taekwondo instructor for 13 years.
 He is currently working towards a master’s degree in elementary education.
 His first computer was a Commodore 64.
 Now he’s a prolific collector, hacker, and game programmer.
 He is vice-chairman of Vintage Computer Federation, docent manager for the Mid-Atlantic chapter, and project manager for the Vintage Computer Festival event series.